 Based on this social media analysis, Domino’s should focus on creating more shareable content.
 Instead of keeping their Posts about new offers, opting for content that Fans can actively interact with and responding to them would be the way forward.

 Social media analysis is all about getting actionable insights based on available data.
 As you have seen here, a great analytics tool will give you all the social media metrics you need to keep track of your social media performance.
 I’ve used Analyze here for this demonstration.
-Frankly, you’d be hard pressed to find another tool which will give you so much intel and with so much ease of use.
-If you don’t believe me, try out a free one-click report here.
+Frankly, you’d be hard-pressed to find another tool which will give you so much intel and with so much ease of use.

 Here’s the TL;DR version, or a workflow of what social media analysis should involve: